FabioYyc/AWS-CSA-2019-study-notes/Course/S3/README.md

 ### [S3 Cross region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html)

 * Regions must be unique
+* If you uploaded a new file and turned on the service, the new file will be replicated to a new region
 * Cross region replication doesn't replicate existing object by default, only new ones (after the replicate is set) will be replicated automatically.
 * In order to replicate the existing objects, you need to do a `cp` using the aws cli: